Islamabad: Architecture

 Islamabad's architecture is a combination of modernity and old Islamic and regional traditions.
 The Saudi-Pak Tower is an example of the integration of modern architecture with traditional styles.
 The beige-coloured edifice is trimmed with blue tile works in Islamic tradition, and is one of Islamabad's tallest buildings.
 Other examples of intertwined Islamic and modern architecture include Pakistan Monument and Faisal Mosque.
 Other notable structures are: Secretariat Complex designed by Gio Ponti, Prime Minister's secretariat based on Mughal architecture and the National Assembly by Edward Durell Stone.

 The murals on the inside of the large petals of Pakistan Monument are based on Islamic architecture.
 The Shah Faisal Mosque is a fusion of contemporary architecture with a more traditional large triangular prayer hall and four minarets, designed by Vedat Dalokay, a Turkish architect and built with the help of funding provided by King Faisal of Saudi Arabia.
 The architecture of Faisal Mosque is unusual as it lacks a dome structure.
 It is a combination of Arabic, Turkish, and Mughal architectural traditions.
-The Centaurus is an example of modern architecture under construction in Islamabad.
-The seven star hotel was designed by WS Atkins PLC.The newly built Islamabad Stock Exchange Towers is another example of modern architecture in the city.
+The Centaurus is an example of modern architecture in Islamabad.
+The seven star hotel was designed by WS Atkins PLC.
+Islamabad Stock Exchange Towers is another example of modern architecture in the city.